ant-design/ant-design/docs/react/faq.en-US.md

 The `defaultXxxx` (like `defaultValue`) of `Input`/`Select`(etc...) only works on the first render.
 It is a specification of React.
 Please read [React's documentation](https://facebook.github.io/react/docs/forms.html#controlled-components).

-### Why modify object or array pass to component not update?
+### Why modify props in mutable way not trigger component update?

 antd use shallow compare of props to optimize performance.
 You should always pass new object when state update.
 Please ref [React's document](https://reactjs.org/docs/thinking-in-react.html)